kyndryl-open-source/.github/profile/README.md

 ## Software Public License

-* We recommend the [MIT](https://opensource.org/licenses/MIT) open source license for all projects inside this organization.
+### We recommend the [MIT](https://opensource.org/licenses/MIT) open source license for all projects inside this organization

 ## Kyndryl OSS Team